 • Covers replacement on some items that are too damaged to repair

-First American Home Warranty (FAHW) has two plans that range between $28–$43 a month, making it one of the more affordable options for homeowners on a budget.
-What makes FAHW different from other home warranty companies is their First Class Upgrade, which covers systems and appliances even if they were improperly installed, modified, or maintained.
+First American Home Warranty (FAHW) has three plans that range between $77–$130 a month, according to our 2025 survey results.
+What makes FAHW different from other home warranty companies is their First American Advantage add-on, which covers systems and appliances even if they were improperly installed, modified, or maintained.

 Best for High-End Items